-Outerwear can be tricky because it is highly dependent on the weather and whether or not you run hot or cold.
-A good rule however is to dress for the weather to be warmer than it actually is.
+Outerwear can be tricky, because it is highly dependent on the weather and whether or not you run hot or cold.
+A good rule, however, is to dress for the weather to be warmer than it actually is.
 That's because you will warm up once you get moving.
 With that said, a lightweight jacket — or even two solid layers, perhaps a long sleeve and some sort of windbreaker — can get you through a winter run over 40°.
 That windbreaker can also get you through a crisp fall morning or spring showers.
-It is also typical for sporty outerwear to come in neutral colors like black, so keep in mind visibility and reflective technology.
+It is also typical for sporty outerwear to come in neutral colours like black, so keep in mind visibility and reflective technology.

 This category is highly individual.
 Some people may find that they prefer to run without underwear.
 It can be easy when many pairs of shorts have an inner liner that makes you feel secure.
 Also, if the material compresses, it can provide more comfort.
 This is another category where you should shy away from cotton because chafing on your nether regions might get you more than the typical thigh chafing.
 That includes along your bra line if you're not in a quality running bra — one that is high impact can protect your chest and back.

 There are so many running accessories to choose from, but you can keep it simple starting out.
 Most people use a pair of headphones for music or audiobooks — whichever is your thing — as well as a running watch or some sort of smartwatch that can track your workout.
 A quality pair of sunglasses and a hat can also get you through rainy and sunny days.
 Again, the goal is to be as close to comfort as possible, and how can you feel comfortable if you're being pelted with raindrops or blinded by the sun?